teamhanko/hanko/frontend/frontend-sdk/README.md

   switch (state.name) {
     case "login_init":
-      state.webauthnAutofillActivation(); // Special handler for passkey autofill; requires an <input> field on the page with `autocomplete="username webauthn"` (e.g., <input type="text" name="username" autocomplete="username webauthn" />) so the browser can suggest and autofill passkeys when the user interacts with it. break;
+      state.passkeyAutofillActivation(); // Special handler for passkey autofill; requires an <input> field on the page with `autocomplete="username webauthn"` (e.g., <input type="text" name="username" autocomplete="username webauthn" />) so the browser can suggest and autofill passkeys when the user interacts with it. break;
     case "login_password":
       // Render password input UI